Minor in Entrepreneurship - 4 Units

 Organizational design refers to the way that an organization structures and aligns its people and resources.
 Students will construct an organizational design by developing and testing key assumptions using the lean start-up methodology and business modeling practices.
 A business model is a logical and internally consistent representation of the design and operations of a business, capturing the essence of how it will be focused and demonstrating how an interrelated set of decision variables will be addressed to create, deliver and capture value.
 Prerequisite: MGMT 305 or ENTP 305.

 ENTP 353V.
 Social Entrepreneurship.
 1 Unit.

+This course focuses on Stetson's Social Justice Value.
 Do you want to change the world?
 Social entrepreneurship is about convening human andfinancial resources to develop a sustainable organization with the objective of doing good insociety.
 Students will examine the topic from the societal, ethical, financial and managerialperspectives.
 The pedagogy will consist of case studies, field experiences, and readings.
 Jointhe revolution!
 Junior Seminar.